 By Cars.com Staff

 Exterior The V50's looks are similar to its S40 sibling.
 A V-shaped hood bulge runs down into a sculpted nose, and there's a broad lower air intake.
-T5 R-Design models come with a standard sporty appearance package called R-Design, which includes a different grille, a sport body kit with body-colored side skirts, and front and rear spoilers.
+The grille receives a larger logo this year.
+Exterior features include:

 Standard mirror-integrated turn signals